 IICPT – Indian Insitute of Crop Processing Technology.

 NMPPB – National Meat and Poultry Processing Board.

 The Present Status and Future of Food Processing Industries in India

-- Estimated worth of Indian Food Processing Industry is 121 b dollars.
+- The estimated worth of the Indian Food Processing Industry is 121 b dollars.

-- India has already witnessed green and white revolution ie Agriculture and Milk.
+- India has already witnessed the green and white revolution ie Agriculture and Milk.

-- Now the focus is upon Pink Revolution : Meat and poultry sector.
+- Now the focus is on the Pink Revolution: Meat and poultry sector.

 - The packaged food sector in India is likely to double in 2015 to touch 30 b dollars.

 - India is currently the world’s second-largest producer of food (next only to China).
 We have the potential to become the No.1 player in this sector.